 Make a Commitment to take Reasonable Risk

-If you are like most people who struggle with anxiety, you most likely have a fear of taking risk.
+If you are like most people who struggle with anxiety, you most likely have a fear of taking a risk.
 Specifically, when it comes to making decisions.
-The real reason for a hesitation in deciding, is a fear of making the wrong decision.
+The real reason for hesitation in deciding is a fear of making the wrong decision.
 Well, as the saying goes, “there are no guarantees in life.”

-Once you have created a vision, that details what you want, you will need to create a back up plan.
+Once you have created a vision, that details what you want, you will need to create a backup plan.
 Your back up plan should mirror the analogy of being willing to make a U-turn once you discover that you have been heading down the wrong road.